SWFSC/swfscDAS/cran-comments.md

 There was one NOTE on win-builder:

-* "Possibly mis-spelled words in DESCRIPTION: DAS, SWFSC"
+* "Possibly mis-spelled words in DESCRIPTION: DAS, SWFSC, das"

-DAS and SWFSC are acronyms explained in DESCRIPTION
+DAS and SWFSC are acronyms explained in DESCRIPTION, while .das refers to a file type

 ## Downstream dependencies
 No downstream dependencies